-Each day, when he felt as though he needed to pop another pain pill, Jester would put on the virtual reality (VR) goggles and become immersed in a world that distracted him from his pain.
+Each day, when he felt as though he needed to pop another pain pill, Jester would put on virtual reality (VR) goggles and become immersed in a world that distracted him from his pain.
 It would take his attention away from the pain, he says, and soon he learned to train his brain to do that same thing for an hour or two after he used the technology.
-A year later, Jester has stopped using opioid pain medication and, although some doctors have told him that he will never walk again, he can now move his left leg.
+A year later, Jester had stopped using opioid pain medication and, although some doctors have told him that he will never walk again, he can now move his left leg.

 Chronic pain affects 50 million people in the United States, according to the Centers for Disease Control.
-But virtual reality therapy is beginning to show results, reports a 2018 research review in the medical journal Current Pain and Headache Reports.
+But distraction therapy is beginning to show results, reports a 2018 research review in the medical journal Current Pain and Headache Reports.
 The immersive experience distracts patients from pain enough to help them cope.
 For instance, a 2016 study published in PLOS One found that almost all of the 30 burn patients who used a five-minute VR application called “Cool!” reported a decrease in pain from the beginning of the session to the end.
 Ten said they felt no pain at all during the session.
-Findings like these are making virtual reality therapy a viable treatment for chronic pain.
+Findings like these are making distraction therapy a viable treatment for chronic pain.

 Theory and Technology Merge

 These medical approaches and other distraction-related VR therapies are based on the “gate control” theory of pain, which was first introduced in 1965, according to Pain-Health.
 The theory says that as pain messages travel through the nervous system, they encounter “gates” in the spinal cord.
 Some pain messages get through and reach the brain, while others do not.
-Distraction therapies give the brain a chance to send a signal down the spinal cord and close the pain gates before the signal arrives at the brain.
+Distraction therapy gives the brain a chance to send a signal down the spinal cord and close the pain gates before the signal arrives at the brain.